Planning your project

 - Can you briefly describe the project and the key activities?

-- What need does your project respond to and how have you identified this need?
+- Why did you choose to do this project?
+What need does your project respond to and how have you identified this need?

-Contact Brenda Doner, Connecting Communities Interim Project Manager (firstname.lastname@example.org) to find out how your community may benefit from Connecting Communities and how to proceed in developing your legal information training proposal.
+Contact Brenda Doner, Connecting Communities Project Manager, at email@example.com to find out how your community may benefit from Connecting Communities and how to proceed in developing your legal information training proposal.